 Vaccinations for Measles

-Check your immunization records to make sure you and your children are up to date with measles-containing vaccine.
-Your immunization record (yellow card) or health care provider can give you this information.
+Check your immunization records to make sure you and your children are up to date with measles-containing vaccine (MMR or MMRV).
+Your personal immunization record (yellow card) can give you this information.

 Older adults checking their immunization record may find this vaccination written as 'red measles' or 'rubeola'.
 German measles, also known as rubella, is a different disease.